asyncapi/website/pages/blog/2020-summary.md

 ## Important moments

-1. Our first ever <Link href="/blog/asyncapi-conference-kick-off"><a>AsyncAPI Online Conference</a></Link>.
+1. Our first ever <Link href="/blog/asyncapi-conference-kick-off" passHref><a>AsyncAPI Online Conference</a></Link>.
 This pandemic edition turned out to be a very successful event that powered us up for the rest of the year
-2. We took active part in <Link href="/blog/hacktoberfest-summary-2020" ><a>Hacktoberfest</a></Link> as maintainers and increased the number of contributions to the project
+2. We took active part in <Link href="/blog/hacktoberfest-summary-2020" passHref><a>Hacktoberfest</a></Link> as maintainers and increased the number of contributions to the project
 3. AsyncAPI was featured in InfoQ's [Software Architecture and Design InfoQ Trends Report—April 2020](https://www.infoq.com/articles/architecture-trends-2020/) that directly brought 1963 new users to the AsyncAPI website
 4. AsyncAPI showed up on [Technology Radar](https://www.thoughtworks.com/radar/tools/asyncapi) that took 1051 users directly to the AsyncAPI website
 5. Our two core tools reached their first major release